 Yadavindra Gardens or Pinjor Gardens is situated in Pinjore.
-Built by Patiala Dynasty rulers, the garden resembles Mughal style.
-It was created during the reign of Aurangzeb in 17th century.
-The name Yadavindra Garden is dedicated to Maharaja Yadavindra Singh of Patiala.
+Built by the Patiala Dynasty rulers, the garden resembles Mughal style.
+It was created during the reign of Aurangzeb in the 17th century.
+The name Yadavindra Gardens is dedicated to Maharaja Yadavindra Singh of Patiala.

-Yadavindra Gardens is 22km from Chandigarh.
-The garden has several terraces and also nestles a palace built in Rajasthani-Mughal style.
 The palace situated on the first terrace is adjoined by Shish Mahal and Hawa Mahal.
 The main gate opens on this terrace.
-The second terrace has Rang Mahal while the third owns trees and flower beds which further leads to fruit orchard.
+The second terrace has Rang Mahal while the third owns trees and flower beds which further leads to a fruit orchard.

 Jal Mahal along with fountains is present in the next terrace which also owns a platform for relaxation.
 Dense trees and fountains are found in the next one while the last terrace has an open air theatre which is shaped like a disc.
 A zoo is adjoined to the garden.
 The complex also has a temple and an open air museum which are well illuminated and connected with proper pathways.